nikitavoloboev/data/productivity/flow/Rules.md

 ## GitHub
 - GitHub descriptions should be capitalised
 - add appropriate topics to each repo
+- if the readme is long enough, add a table of contents
+- don't add anything that is not needed and focus on the content

 ## Alfred
 - name triggers with spaces between words (all lowercased)